 - Is it more important to be a good listener or a good communicator?

-List of Machine Learning Engineer Interview Questions: Behavioral
+Machine Learning Engineer Interview Questions: Behavioral

 To successfully answer a behavioral question, start by outlining the situation, then explain your responsibilities, describe the steps you took, and, finally, share the outcomes of your actions.